KemiOm/Equal-Education/README.md

 ## Project Requirements
 You will:
 - Build a multipage website using HTML, CSS, and JavaScript.
-- Include a top navigation bar.
 - Use CSS and background image properties to create a parallax scroll effect on the homepage of your website.
 - Use the DOM, functions, event listeners, and JavaScript events to create an action item checklist.
-- Use flexbox and media rules to create a responsive website.
+- Use flexbox to layout your website.
 - Customize the look and feel of your site through colors, images, and  fonts using CSS.
 - Use comments to describe your code.